roberthopman/roberthopman.github.io/syntax.md

 ```
 Changing strings with patterns: .sub, .gsub, .sub!, and .gsub!.
 Sub is for the first match, gsub is for all matches.

-Regex has modifiers, with the `x` you can add newlines, whitespace and comments inside to make it more readable:
+Regex has modifiers, with the `x` at the last example below, you can add newlines, whitespace and comments inside to make it more readable:
 ```ruby
 /cat/i # => case insensitive
 /cat/m # => multiline